tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ### R1CS Factorization Example for Bulletproofs

-In the article [[16]], Harchandani explores the Dalek Bulletproofs API with various examples.
+In [[16]], Harchandani explores the Dalek Bulletproofs API with various examples.
 Of interest is the factorization problem, which is one out of the six R1CS Bulletproof examples discussed in the article.
 The computational challenge is to "_prove knowledge of factors_ p